Do you want to visit Teotihuacan from Mexico City?

 You can leave and re-enter the archeological site multiple as you wish throughout the day.
 It’s important to keep your entrance ticket to Teotihuacan because you’ll need it to enter the museum.

 Visiting Mexico City?
-Don’t miss the charming pueblo magico of Taxco, Guerrero
+Don’t miss the charming pueblo magico of Taxco Mexico

 How Long Do I Need to Visit Teotihuacan?

-Considering the transport time, you should expect to spend most of the day on a day trip to Teotihuacan from Mexico City.
+Considering the time needed to fully explore the site, you should expect to spend most of the day taking a day trip to Teotihuacan from Mexico City.

-This includes time walking between the sites and quick stops for refreshments.
+This includes time walking between the sites and quick stops for refreshments or to use the bathroom.
 If you want to have a sit-down lunch or shop for souvenirs, plan for more time.

 Best Time to Visit Teotihuacan